-- The order in which the VMs should be processed: for example, AD domain services server first, Exchange server after it.
+- The order in which the machines should be processed: for example, AD domain services server first, Exchange server after it.

-- The delay time needed to start each VM.
-The delay time helps to ensure that certain VMs (AD domain services server in our example) are already running at the time the dependent VMs start.
+- The delay time needed to start each machine.
+The delay time helps to ensure that certain machines (AD domain services server in our example) are already running at the time the dependent machines start.

 The failover process is performed in the following way (either ad-hoc or on schedule):

-- For each VM included in the plan, Veeam Backup & Replication detects its replica (the VMs whose replicas are already in Failover or Failback state are skipped from processing).
+- For each machine included in the plan, Veeam Backup & Replication detects its replica (the machines whose replicas are already in Failover or Failback state are skipped from processing).

-- The replica VMs are started sequentially, in the order they appear in the failover plan, within the set time intervals.
+- The replica machines are started sequentially, in the order they appear in the failover plan, within the set time intervals.

 Veeam Backup Enterprise Manager allows you to carry out a failover following the existing plan, and also to undo planned failover.

-For failover plan creation, as well as for permanent failover or failback Veeam Backup & Replication management console must be used.
+For failover plan creation, as well as for permanent failover or failback, use the Veeam Backup & Replication console.

-- Go to the VMs tab and click Failover plan.
+- Go to the Machines tab and click Failover Plan.

-- In the Failover plan dialog, select the necessary plan from the list, then specify the starting option you need.
+- In the Failover Plan window, select the necessary plan from the list, then specify the starting option you need.